-Notes made during a match may be referenced during that match or between matches.
 Notes made outside the current match may only be referenced between games, and must have been in the player's possession since the beginning of the match.

 - A. During a game, a player references play notes that were created before the tournament. - B. A spectator points out the correct play to the player, who had not solicited the information.